 What is the right way to do Murph?

 Based on the original post on Crossfit.com it clearly says to “partition the pullups, pushups, & air squats as needed.”
-Most people that believe it should be done unpartitioned are referring to when the workout made its first appearance in Crossfit Games in 2015.
+Most people that believe it should be done unpartitioned are referring to when the workout made its first appearance in the 2015 Crossfit Games.
 It should be noted that multiple athletes ended up in the medical tent due to heat exhaustion from the event.

 When it comes to the weighted vest, wearing 20lb body armor is where this workout got it’s original name.
 It’s meant to be done with a 20lb vest if you have one.
 But should not be done in a 20lb vest if you have not trained for it.
 For most people this is too much weight and when done “for time” can lead to injuries.